apiavare/blog/content/english/article/how-to-pack-your-backpack-properly-for-a-hike.md

 ## Main storage compartments of a backpack

-{{< cloudimg id="blog/how-to-pack-backpack-2_ky0fxv" caption="Main parts of a backpack" >}}
+{{< cloudimg id="blog/how-to-pack-backpack-2_ky0fxv_rvzacb" caption="Main parts of a backpack" >}}

 ## Tips for packing your backpack

 When loading your gear, remember to maintain comfort and convenience.
-Your gear must be packed comfortably so that it won’t interfere with your center of gravity as well as it should be packed conveniently so you can get the gear you need without everything out.
+Your gear must be packed comfortably so that it won’t interfere with your center of gravity as well as it should be packed conveniently so you can get the gear you need without letting everything out.

 {{< cloudimg id="blog/how-to-pack-backpack-3_uet4vg" caption="Packing the backpack" >}}